jherzstein/jordanherzstein.com/content/posts/ollama_quickstart.md

 ## Guide {#guide}

 I installed Proxmox on the host and did full gpu passthrough for the one VM I wanted to utilize for these tasks.
 This guide already assumes you have a linux machine set up with proper gpu firmware and drivers installed, this is a simple Ollama setup that is (mostly) Linux distro and GPU agnostic.
-One thing to note, however, I did have issues with my proxmox VM crashing (Ubuntu and Fedora) with `error: kvm run failed Bad address`.
-Looking into the error, I assume it was an `fwupdmgr` issue causing the kernel to crash when the service would run in the background (<a href="#citeproc_bib_item_3">Unknown 2024</a>).
+One thing to note, however, I did have issues with my proxmox VM crashing (Ubuntu and Fedora) with `error: kvm run failed Bad address`. ~~Looking into the error, I assume it was an `fwupdmgr` issue causing the kernel to crash when the service would run in the background (<a href="#citeproc_bib_item_3">Unknown 2024</a>).
 I spun up a fresh VM and uninstalled `fwupd` and I haven't come across that issue since.
-This is the only workaround I know of as of now, so if you've come across this issue and figured out a way to have `fwupd` working again do not hesitate to contact me and I will update this section.
+This is the only workaround I know of as of now, so if you've come across this issue and figured out a way to have `fwupd` working again do not hesitate to contact me and I will update this section.~~ This is because I am silly and forgot to block amdgpu drivers on the host.

 ### Installing Ollama Binary and running a model {#installing-ollama-binary-and-running-a-model}